Scherzan/Unlocking-Information-Creating-Synthetic-Data-for-Open-Access/README.md

 ### Clone the repository and navigate to the directory

-use git clone or your preferred method to download/clone the repo.
+Use git clone or your preferred method to download/clone the repo.

 ### Installation with uv